NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for

 - If this is your first time serving as a tutor, you will need to complete new hire paperwork before the start of the quarter and enroll in CSE 95.

 - Please note that if you are not able to complete new hire paperwork prior to the start of your appointment, your offer may be revoked.

-For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Friday of Week 8 of Spring Quarter On or around Friday of Week 1 of Summer Session 2 Winter On or around Friday of Week 3 of Fall Quarter On or around Wednesday of Week 8 of Fall Quarter.
-Spring On or around Friday of Week 3 of Winter Quarter On or around Wednesday of Week 8 of Winter Quarter.
+For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Friday of Week 8 of Spring Quarter On or around Friday of Week 1 of Summer Session 2 Winter On or around Friday of Week 3 of Fall Quarter On or around Wednesday of Week 8 of Fall Quarter Spring On or around Friday of Week 3 of Winter Quarter On or around Wednesday of Week 8 of Winter Quarter.
 As of 2/23/2021, first round offers have been sent for all classes.
-Summer On or around Monday of Week 3 of Spring Quarter On or around Friday of Week 8 of Spring Quarter
+Summer On or around Friday of Week 3 of Spring Quarter On or around Friday of Week 8 of Spring Quarter

 *Please note that all timelines are approximate*